Vyral/amy-wengerd/_posts/2020-08-07-q-which-4-tips-will-boost-your-homes-curb-appeal.md

 3. **Add flowers.** These add color and character to your house, and it’s another way to show buyers you care about your home and how it looks.&nbsp;
 4. **Lay down a doormat.** Did you know that when a buyer visits your home, they spend approximately 30 seconds to a full minute on the front porch while their Realtor is unlocking and opening the door?
 Can you guess what they’re doing during that time?
 That’s right—they’re checking out the space, including the front door and doormat, and seeing whether any maintenance is needed.&nbsp;

-If you list with us, we’ll give you a free doormat\!
+If you list with us, we’ll give you a free doormat!
 In fact, we can help you with all of these tasks.
 We have you covered no matter what.
 We’re here to help with the little things and big decisions.&nbsp;

 {% include pullquote.html %}